SS Prince Rupert: Service history

-On 6 March 1931, the ship was alongside at Yarrows in Victoria undergoing a yearly refit when water, leaking into the hold, caused the vessel to keel over at a 45° angle and sank in 26 ft of water.
+On 6 March 1931, the ship was alongside at Yarrows in Victoria undergoing a yearly refit when water, leaking into the hold, caused the vessel to keel over at a 45° angle and sink in 26 ft of water.
 To prevent further rolling, the ship was fastened to the dock by its masts.
 Prince Rupert was raised once again and following a month-long refit, was ready for service again.

 On 4 September 1935, she overtook and rammed the American 28-gross register ton halibut-fishing vessel Anna J near Maud Island (from where Ripple Rock was blasted in Seymour Narrows) on the British Columbia coast; Anna J beached herself in Plumper Bay after the collision and became a total loss.

+Prince Rupert went aground on Prolewy Rocks just north of Wrangell Narrows on 1 October 1943.
+She tore two holes in her starboard side, but was able to reach Petersburg and moor.
+Her list reached 20 degrees, but the 116 passengers and two-thirds of her crew were safely disembarked.
+USCGC Hemlock was dispatched to the scene.
+She provided pumps, manpower, towing, and fire fighting which eventually allowed Prince Rupert to proceed to permanent repairs.